viaielja/viaielja-wasmiot/README.md

 For debugging, the devcontainer should work quite well with just using VSCode like you would locally.

-__Something that has to be done though__, is to __manually__ run `npm install` after getting inside the container (This might be because of bind mounting with the current project directory structure?).
+### Things that __have__ to be done
+Manually run `npm install` after getting inside the container (TODO: This might be because of bind mounting with the current project directory structure?).
 Note that this will also result in a _local_ `node_modules` directory in all its glory.

+### Things that __might__ have to be done
+In VSCode, opening the project in devcontainer might fail.
+Somehow it helped to locally run `docker compose -f .\docker-compose.debug.server.yml up` and after this the devcontainer should start opening fine.

 ## Getting started